-This role is a new position in readiness for our move towards re-opening and an increased variety of activities at London City Island, the home of English National Ballet.
+This role is a new position in a newly formed team in readiness for our move towards re-opening and an increased variety of activities at London City Island, the home of English National Ballet.
 The post holder will be responsible for supporting the day-to-day running and duty management of the building, events & hires set-up, whilst maintaining a welcoming and customer orientated front of house function

 Having a flexible, “can do”, attitude, and keen to get “stuck in” approach are pre-requisites for operating in a proactive and practical manner across a broad range of tasks.
 You will support the Building Supervisor to ensure our building is running smoothly, is safe and compliant with the highest standards for health and safety [i.e., it is Covid secure].

-- Proven experience of working in Building Operations, Front of House, Events or similar, within the performing arts or cultural
+- Proven experience of working in Building Operations, Front of House, Events or similar

 - Comfortable working proficiency of Outlook, Word, and Excel

 - Clear and effective written, verbal and IT communication

 - Strong active listening skills, with a problem-solving approach

 - First aid certificate

 - Personal licence holder

 - IOSH or similar

 - Professional, customer oriented and ethical approach in all aspects of your work as an ambassador for the Company